helmanofer/meamen/UI_TODOS.md

 ## Enhancement Tasks

 ---

+### UX/UI Improvement Suggestions

+1. **General Improvements**
+   - Ensure consistent use of colors, typography, and spacing across all components and views.
+   - Verify that all views and components are fully responsive and adapt well to different screen sizes, especially mobile devices.
+   - Add ARIA labels and roles to improve accessibility and ensure color contrast ratios meet WCAG standards.
+   - Implement loading spinners or skeleton loaders for views that fetch data (e.g., `DashboardView`, `AnalyticsView`).
+   - Add user-friendly error messages for failed API calls or invalid form submissions.

+2. **Authentication Views**
+   - Add visual feedback for incorrect credentials or validation errors in `LoginView`, `RegisterView`, and `ForgotPasswordView`.
+   - Include a "show password" toggle for password fields.

+3. **DashboardView**
+   - Add quick action buttons or widgets for frequently used features.
+   - Include a summary of key metrics (e.g., number of trainees, sessions, etc.).

+4. **AnalyticsView**
+   - Use interactive charts and graphs for better data visualization.
+   - Allow users to filter data by date range or category.

+5. **CalendarView**
+   - Highlight the current date.
+   - Add tooltips or modals for event details when clicking on a date.

+6. **Trainees Views**
+   - Add search and filter functionality to `TraineesView` for quickly finding trainees.
+   - Include a timeline or activity log for the trainee's progress in `TraineeDetailView`.

+7. **Programs Views**
+   - Add a card layout for better visual representation of programs in `ProgramsView`.
+   - Use drag-and-drop functionality for building programs in `ProgramBuilderView`.

+8. **Workout Views**
+   - Include a timer or stopwatch for tracking workout sessions in `WorkoutSessionView`.
+   - Add visual indicators for completed exercises.

+9. **Component-Level Improvements**
+   - Ensure reusable components (e.g., buttons, modals) are customizable and follow the design system.
+   - Add toast notifications for success, error, or warning messages.

+10. **Navigation**
+    - Highlight the active route in the navigation bar.
+    - Add breadcrumbs for better navigation in nested views.

+11. **Performance Enhancements**
+    - Implement lazy loading for routes and components to improve initial load time.
+    - Split large components into smaller, reusable pieces.
+    - Compress images and use modern formats like WebP.

+12. **Developer-Focused Improvements**
+    - Add comments and documentation for complex components and views.
+    - Write unit tests for critical components and views.
+    - Add end-to-end tests for user flows like login, registration, and program creation.

 **Note:** Placeholder views have been created for all main router paths (dashboard, trainees, trainee detail, exercises, exercise detail, programs, program detail, calendar, messages, analytics, settings, not found).
 These will be expanded with real data and logic in future phases.